 If you are experiencing difficulties as a result of COVID-19 and have not already received assistance from us, we can offer you a 3 month payment deferral.

 Alternatively, you can find out more about the options available to you here:

 What if I have already had a payment deferral?

 If you are experiencing difficulties as a result of COVID-19 and you have already had a 3 month payment deferral, we can offer you a second 3 month payment deferral.
 Before requesting a second 3 month payment deferral please read the ‘What is a second payment deferral?’ section below.

 What help is available?

-We may be able to reschedule your agreement to extend the term for an additional period of time, which will effectively reduce your monthly instalment amount.
+In line with the FCA guidelines, a second three month payment deferral may be an option of assistance.
+We also may be able to reschedule your agreement to extend the term for an additional period of time, which will effectively reduce your monthly instalment amount.
 Any reschedules are subject to eligibility and will be assessed based upon your circumstances.